adazzle/react-data-grid/README.md

 ###### `onCellDoubleClick?: Maybe<(args: CellClickArgs<R, SR>, event: CellMouseEvent) => void>`

-A function called when cell is double clicked.
+Triggered when a cell is double clicked.
 The default behavior is to open the editor if the cell is editable.
-Call `preventGridDefault` to prevent the default bahavior
+Call `preventGridDefault` to prevent the default behavior

 ```tsx
 function onCellDoubleClick(args, event) {